cronvel/terminal-kit/documentation.md

 * CURSOR_LOCATION: it is emited in response of a requestCursorLocation(), data contains 'x' & 'y', the coordinate of the cursor.

-* SCREEN_SIZE: it is emited in response of a requestScreenSize(), data contains 'width' & 'height', the size of the screen in characters, and 'resized' (true/false) if the size has changed
+* SCREEN_RESIZE: it is emited when a terminal resizing is detected, most of time node.js will be notified of screen resizing, and so this event will be emited, data contains 'width' & 'height', the size of the screen in characters

-* SCREEN_RESIZE: it is emited when a terminal resizing is detected, most of time issuing a requestScreenSize() is useless, node will be notified of screen resizing, and so this event will be emited
+* SCREEN_SIZE: **rarely useful** it is emited in response of a requestScreenSize(), data contains 'width' & 'height', the size of the screen in characters, and 'resized' (true/false) if the size has changed without node.js being notified

 * FOCUS_IN: it is emited if the terminal gains focus (if supported by your terminal)